[Minor revision–posted 2/15/19 (replaces 11/11/16 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define the university's policy for administering holiday leave for staff employees and faculty employees in compliance with state statutes.

-REVIEW: This OP will be reviewed in March of even-numbered years by the Assistant Vice President for Human Resources and the Managing Director of Equal Employment Opportunity with substantive revisions forwarded to the Chief of Staff for the President.
+REVIEW: This OP will be reviewed in March of odd-numbered years by the Assistant Vice President for Human Resources and the Office of Equal Employment Opportunity with substantive revisions forwarded to the Chief of Staff for the President.

 a.
 Regular Employee: A person who is employed to work at least 20 hours per week for a period of at least four and one-half months and is not employed in a position that requires student status as a condition of employment.